Totalus/video-text-extractor/README.md

   - `width`, `height`: Dimensions of text bounding box
   - `confidence`: OCR confidence score (0-100)

+## Blur Threshold Guidelines

+The blur threshold determines how strict the blur filtering is.
+Adjust based on your video type:

+- **50-80**: Strict filtering - Good for screen recordings and presentations
+- **100-150**: Moderate filtering - Good for general videos (default: 100)
+- **150-200**: Lenient filtering - Only filters severe blur
+- **Higher values**: More permissive, fewer frames filtered

+**Tips:**
+- Test with sample frames first
+- Screen recordings typically need lower thresholds (50-80)
+- Camera footage may need higher thresholds (100-150)
+- Adjust based on video quality and content type

+## Transition/Animation Filtering

+The stability check feature filters out frames that are part of transitions, animations, or scene changes.

+### How It Works

+When enabled with `--check-stability`, the script:
+1. Captures a frame at timestamp T
+2. Looks ahead and captures another frame at timestamp T + lookahead (default: 200ms)
+3. Compares the two frames using perceptual hashing
+4. If the frames differ significantly (above threshold), the frame is marked as "unstable" and skipped
+5. Only frames that remain stable for the lookahead duration are extracted

+### Configuration Options

+**`--check-stability`**
+- Enables the stability check feature

+**`--stability-lookahead MS`** (default: 200)
+- Milliseconds to look ahead for comparison
+- Lower values (100-150): Detect faster transitions, more sensitive
+- Higher values (250-500): Only detect longer transitions, less sensitive

+**`--stability-threshold N`** (default: 5)
+- Maximum hash difference allowed for a frame to be considered "stable"
+- Lower values (3-5): Stricter, fewer frames pass as stable
+- Higher values (8-15): More permissive, more frames pass as stable

 ## How It Works

 ### 1. Frame Extraction